lolowisc/PUBG-Finish-Placement-Prediction/README.md

 1934174 observations with 2 variables(modified):

 Id - Player’s Id
-winPlacePerc - The target of prediction.
+winPlacePerc(predicted) - The target of prediction.
 This is a percentile winning placement, where 1 corresponds to 1st place, and 0 corresponds to last place in the match.
-It is calculated off of maxPlace, not numGroups, so it is possible to have missing chunks in a match.(predicted)
+It is calculated off of maxPlace, not numGroups, so it is possible to have missing chunks in a match.